Most leads never become customers because purchase decisions are complex, not linear.

 8. The “free gift with purchase” email

-Haume, a Black-owned lifestyle and decor brand, offers a little gift when customers purchase a product.
+Haume, a Black-owned lifestyle and decor brand, offers a small gift when customers purchase a product.

 Why this email works: